Crispy Blackstone Potatoes

 Instructions

-• Wash the potatoes and cut into 1/4-inch thick disks with a sharp knife.
+• Wash the potatoes and cut them into ¼-inch-thick slices.

 • Transfer the potato slices to a freezer bag.

 • Add the oil to the bag.
-Seal the bag and shake to coat the potatoes in the oil.
+Seal the bag and shake until the potatoes are evenly coated.

 • Add the all-purpose seasoning.
-Once again, seal the bag and shake to coat the potatoes in the seasoning.
+Seal the bag again and shake until the potatoes are evenly coated.

-• Spread the potatoes in a single layer on the hot cooking surface.
-Make sure the surface of each potato is touching the hot griddle.
+• Spread the potatoes in a single layer on the hot griddle, making sure each slice is in direct contact with the cooking surface.

-• Cook for two minutes, then flip and fry for an additional two minutes until the fried potatoes are golden brown on all sides.
+• Cook for 2 minutes, then flip and cook for an additional 2–3 minutes, or until the potatoes are golden brown on both sides and fork tender.

 Video